 BIOGRAPHY

-Originally from the quiant suburbs of Texas, Desmond Levi Jackson is an Afroqueer dancer, poet, and filmmaker invested in creating African-centered projects that showcase intersectional experiences.
+Desmond Levi Jackson is an Afroqueer poet, performance martial artist and writer-director passionate about showcasing intersectional experiences in his work.
 Having survived with Ankylosing Spondylitis since age 11, Desmond transformed his piercing back pain into telling original action and horror stories injected with Black characters overcoming fear, agony, and mental strife.

 ACCOLADES